 With less than 1 year left of your studies

-If you want to apply for membership with less than 1 year left of your studies, the best approach is to sign up within 14 days after you have completed your education.
-You will then be entitled to receiving unemployment benefits 1 month after you have finished your education.
+If you want to apply for a membership with less than 1 year left of your studies, the best approach is to sign up within 14 days after you have completed your education.
+You will then earn the right to receive unemployment benefits 1 month after you have finished your education.

 In this case, you must apply for admission as "Newly graduated" when you join via our application process.